danieldiamond/gitlab-analytics/.gitlab/issue_templates/CSV or GSheets Data Upload.md

   - [ ] No
 * [ ]  How long will this data need to reside in the Data team's data warehouse?
 Expiration Date: ______
 * [ ]  How do you want to name the table?
 Table Name: ______
 * [ ]  Update the due date on this issue for when you want this data in Periscope.
-(Note: The airflow job for sheetload runs  every night, and dbt refreshes every 8 hours.)
+(Note: The airflow job for sheetload runs every night and is immediately followed by a sheetload-specific dbt run)

 ### If you need data in Periscope but...